 These ones are perfect for me while I journey on quitting sugar.
-I never put sugar in my pancakes, but those that are made with gluten-free flour’s still have an impact on blood sugar levels since they are made from flour which is a carbohydrate.
+I never put sugar in my pancakes, but those that are made with gluten-free flour’s still have an impact on blood sugar levels since they are often made from white, starchy flour which is a carbohydrate.

 I therefore devised these little, fluffy beauties to get away from the blood sugar ups and downs that I seem to be sensitive to.

 Using a stand mixer to make my marzipan pancakes

 I also wanted to test out my new Sage Appliances Scraper Mixer Pro…my new kitchen toy that I am totally in love with!

 I have wanted a mixer for as long as I can remember…but it was always the thing that was a ‘nice to have’ rather than a necessity (since I have a hand-held mixer).